 Below, a sunny mild day wearing a previous season sale purchase coat from Boden with the Montana Blue Multi Crystal Gold Tone Vintage brooch from Eternal Collection £22.

 After a thorough cleanse, my skin was clarified and resurfaced using the diamond tip microdermabrasion device, any area of your face can be targeted if needed followed by the advanced radio-frequency, a treatment which heats the tissue up to 42 degrees to encourage skin tightening and collagen stimulation.
 The heat is gradual and at no point did I find it unbearable.
 My therapist then applied a hydrating and nourishing mask and I was left to relax for 15 minutes while it worked it's magic.
 This is a natural anti-ageing treatment that can be done fortnightly, for best results a course of 4-6 is suggested.
 I found it very relaxing, enjoyable and my skin is certainly looking fresh and younger.
 I am really pleased with the ongoing results of my regular treatments and the supplements I am taking.
-I have put more info on my Instagram stories.
 The Bodyvie Clinic is easy to find and I book parking using the Just Park app on my phone.